shijieS/SST/README.md

 ### MOT17
 ### UA-DETRAC

-Download all the package in the [official set](http://detrac-db.rit.albany.edu/download) into a folder "ua", which is the root of this dataset. do
+1. Download all the package in the [official set](http://detrac-db.rit.albany.edu/download) into a folder "ua", which is the root of this dataset.
+2. Use "tools/convert_mat_2_ua.py" to convert the DETRAC-Train-Annotations-MAT to the text file

 ```shell
 unzip \*.zip